 It’s work time as I type this.
 After I complete this column, I must see to three client articles, two blog posts for my own site, a work proposal, and all seven books in my head currently begging to be born.
 But at my right hand, standing watch on the windowsill, is an old-school transistor radio turned low—the only way to hear the broadcast without the forest of electronic interference that is my desk—while the TV broadcast flows into an empty living room, there to show me the plays I don’t see live whenever I hear Marty or Cowboy’s voices rise on the radio.

-Occasionally I depart my desk to watch the cause of the excitement.
+Occasionally I depart my desk to check on the cause of the radio excitement.
 Occasionally I am distracted from my work for a false alarm over a foul ball.
 Never is my full attention on my work; always is it sacrificed to the progress of a children’s game.

 This doesn’t happen, normally; the last time I followed a season this closely is the summer my father was dying, and the game was the family’s only way out for a while.
 California games were a problem for the day; day games were a problem for the night; off days were a nightmare.
 In 2019 my daily schedule and rhythms aren’t so fearfully hinged, but when the game is underway, the game is on.